Hotels near Cameron Indoor Stadium

 Which hotels near Cameron Indoor Stadium are good for families?

 Several hotels near Cameron Indoor Stadium are well-suited for families.
-AC Hotel Durham (1.22 mi) offers suites or connecting rooms, complimentary breakfast, and on-site laundry.
-Hilton Garden Inn Durham / University Medical Center (1.93 mi) offers suites or connecting rooms, a pool, complimentary breakfast, and on-site laundry.
-Residence Inn Durham McPherson / Duke University Medical Cntr (2.79 mi) offers suites or connecting rooms, a pool, complimentary breakfast, and on-site laundry.
+Hilton Garden Inn Durham / University Medical Center (1.93 mi, from $322/night), Residence Inn Durham McPherson / Duke University Medical Cntr (2.79 mi, from $265/night), and Hampton Inn & Suites Durham University Medical Center (3.07 mi, from $132/night) all offer suites, connecting rooms, a pool, complimentary breakfast, and on-site laundry.

 Which hotels near Cameron Indoor Stadium are good for team or group travel?

 Several hotels near Cameron Indoor Stadium accommodate team and group travel.
-AC Hotel Durham (1.22 mi) offers meeting space, complimentary breakfast, and on-site laundry.
-Hilton Garden Inn Durham / University Medical Center (1.93 mi) offers meeting space, complimentary breakfast, and on-site laundry.
-Residence Inn Durham McPherson / Duke University Medical Cntr (2.79 mi) offers meeting space, complimentary breakfast, and on-site laundry.
+AC Hotel Durham (1.22 mi, from $225/night), Hilton Garden Inn Durham / University Medical Center (1.93 mi, from $322/night), and Residence Inn Durham McPherson / Duke University Medical Cntr (2.79 mi, from $265/night) all offer meeting space, complimentary breakfast, and on-site laundry.

 Are there budget-friendly hotels near Cameron Indoor Stadium?